South Ferry/Whitehall Street station: Old South Ferry station (1905–2009, 2013–2017)

 The South Ferry loops consist of two side platforms on curved balloon loop tracks.
-Free transfers were unavailable between the platforms, and each platform was meant to be served by its own line.
-The most recent configuration using both tracks consisted of the IRT Broadway–Seventh Avenue Line on the outer loop platform and the IRT Lexington Avenue Line on the inner loop platform.
+Passengers had to leave the station to transfer between platforms.
+Generally, IRT Broadway–Seventh Avenue Line trains stopped on the outer loop platform, and IRT Lexington Avenue Line trains used the inner loop platform.
+The entire loop measures about 2050 ft long and originally included a storage track (the inner loop) measuring about 2000 ft long.
+The tunnel is constructed of concrete, with brick waterproofing on the walls and floors, as well as asphalt waterproofing on the roof.
+Within the station, columns were placed between the tracks at intervals of 5 ft; these columns supported 12.5 ft roof girders, which spanned either track.

 Outer platform

 The outer platform was smaller than most others in the system, having only 16,800 ft2 of surface area, and it was originally served from two stairs leading from the Staten Island Ferry's Whitehall Terminal.
 The radius of the curve is only 190 ft, meaning that the platform curves approximately 77.5 degrees between its front and back ends.
 The platform accommodated the first five cars of a 10-car train, but the rear five cars could not load or unload.
 In addition, spray nozzles were required to lubricate the track to reduce the friction caused by the tight curve, which slowed train operation and generates a loud metallic scraping noise.

 Because of the curve, gap fillers were required to bridge the gap between the platform and the doors.
 The gap fillers, which were automated when the station closed in 2017, previously required manual operation, with a foreman and at least two train crew, all of whom could directly see each other.
 The train crew had to give a signal to the foreman, who pulled a 4 to 5 ft tall wooden lever to manually extend and retract the gap fillers.
 The gap fillers were also unreliable, as they needed an average of 15 days of maintenance for every 6 months in service.